pothalarajesh282/Kratin-Care/README.md

 This idea could be implemented as a responsive web application that has the following features:

+    => top on emergence button click call to hospital and relatives

     => Medication management: The website provides instructions on medication and online ordering.

     => Diet guide: suggestions for controlling appetite.